gke/UAVXArm/wiki/UAVXArm32F4LoadingFirmware.md

 ![https://github.com/gke/UAVXArm/blob/master/wiki/graphics/STM5.JPG](https://github.com/gke/UAVXArm/blob/master/wiki/graphics/STM5.JPG)

 Wait until the verify is complete.
 Remove power and then remove the Boot0 link.
-Verify that the new firmware responds using UAVPSet.
+Verify that the new firmware responds using UAVXGUI.